Find Broadside wines at stores and restaurants near you.

 varietal: Cabernet Sauvignon (95% Cabernet Sauvignon, 4% Malbec, 1% Petit Verdot)

-Maturation: 16 months in a combination of one-year old French oak barrels.
+Maturation: 13 months in one-year-old French oak barrels.

-Tasting Notes: Compelling aromas of blackberry and dark cherry are framed by hints of cassis and cedar.
+Tasting Notes: Compelling aromas of blackberry and dark cherry are framed by hints of cassis, sage, and cedar.
 At first sip, flavors of blackcurrant and plum shine through, leading to notes of vanilla bean and a subtle hint of leather.
 The fine-grained tannins are supported by a balanced acidity that carries over through a lingering, flavorful finish.